A Caveat and Affiliates

 5. Bollard Lights

 Bollard lights are the best item on our list of outdoor lights for your home’s backyard.
 These lights are one of the most popular types of exterior lighting fixtures.
-These lights typically use to highlight a pathway without using floodlights.
+These lights are typically used to highlight a pathway without using floodlights.

 6. Flood Lights